Why Trading Account, Profit And Loss Statement, And Balance Sheet Are Important In Business

 4. Helps Monitor Business Growth

-5. Supports Smart Investment Decisions
+5. Encourages Smart Investment Decisions

 1. The Trading Account calculates gross profit.

-3. Net profit from the Profit and Loss Account increases owner’s capital in the Balance Sheet.
+4. Net profit increases owner’s capital in the Balance Sheet.

-Why Every Business Needs These Financial Statements
+Why Every Business Needs Financial Statements

 Prevention of Business Failure